Coping with Photos Synced from Finder Will be Removed

 It's not a news that iPhone sometimes threatens to erase content synced from iTunes or Finder.
 For instance, if you go into your iPhone settings and turned on your iCloud Photo Library, a prompt will pop up warning "Photos synced from iTunes will be removed".
 Then you would inevitably get worried about your thousands of photos synced from computer.
 Actually, the above topic has repeatedly been discussed in Apple Community, but still many users cannot find a better solution.

 Apple adopts an either-or solution when it comes to iTunes and iCloud synced items.
-If you have photos synced from a computer, iPhone will threatens to delete these photos when you are trying to turn on iCloud photos; similarly, if you have turned on iCloud photos, you will not be able to sync photos via iTunes or Finder on macOS Catalina.
+If you have photos synced from a computer, iPhone will threatens to delete these photos when you are trying to turn on iCloud photos; similarly, if you have turned on iCloud photos, you will not be able to sync photos via iTunes (on Windows/macOS Mojave and ealier version) or Finder (on macOS Catalina).

 Find Your Way: